forma-dev/blobcast/docs/architecture.md

 ## Networking surfaces

-1. **gRPC Storage API** – machine-friendly interface for querying manifests, files, and other state from a Blobcast node.
+1. **gRPC API** – machine-readable interface for querying manifests, files, and blockchain state.
-2. **HTTP Explorer** – lightweight web UI (`blobcast serve`) for browsing directories and downloading files using the `BlobIdentifier`.
+2. **Web Gateway** – lightweight web UI for browsing directories and downloading files using BlobIdentifiers.
+3. **REST API** – HTTP/JSON API for integration with external systems and applications.

 ## CLI interface